 As the park was closing and most people were making their way to the exit, we stumbled upon a Pop-Up Dance Party near the front of the park.
 The dancers were talented, high-energy, and interacted with the crowd.
 Ending the day dancing to “Everything Is Awesome” was the cherry on top of our visit.

-Legoland New York Amusement Park will be open seasonally from early spring through late fall including their Brick or Treat Halloween events.
-Legoland Hotel, a 250 room year-round hotel will open in late summer 2021.
-New York City residents and visitors can travel to the park on upcoming direct bus service from Short Line/Coach USA with roundtrip service from Port Authority.
+Legoland New York Amusement Park will be open seasonally from early spring through late fall, including their Brick or Treat Halloween events.
+Legoland Hotel, a 250-room year-round hotel, will open in late summer 2021.
+New York City residents and visitors can travel to the park on an upcoming direct bus service from Short Line/Coach USA with a roundtrip service from Port Authority.